aao-oban/Tadmin/README.md

 	Server.exe LAN Bridge.aao?Mutator=Tadmin.Tadmin log=server.log ini=server.ini

-**Note:** tadmin_coop_list.lst and tadmin_pvp_list.lst are files that contain the list of pvp and coop maps. if you want to add maps to this lists you can edit them with a text editor taking care to respect the format.
+**Note: tadmin_coop_list.lst and tadmin_pvp_list.lst are files that contain the list of pvp and coop maps. if you want to add maps to this lists you can edit them with a text editor taking care to respect the format.**

 Any questions you can write to my email oban.bere@gmail.com

+## How to generate the PVP and COOP maps lists for Tadmin mutator

+for this we are going to use a list generator tool that you can download [Here](https://pages.github.com/)

+The file you will download is a compressed file that contains 3 files:

+-maplistg.u
+-RunTool.bat
+-ToMapFolder.bat

+To know how to use this tool watch the video tutorial [Here](https://pages.github.com/)

 # TADMIN COMMANDS FOR PLAYERS